Take a look at these examples:

 When should you consider implementing a classroom reward system?

-- Low student motivation and interest – A reward system can increase student engagement by making learning more enjoyable, and encouraging students to participate actively and develop an interest in their education.
+- Low student motivation and interest: In this case, students are not interested or motivated.
+However, if you observe their momentary enthusiasm or interest, reward them.
+A reward system will increase student engagement.
+It will make learning more enjoyable and encourage students to actively participate and develop an interest in their education.

-- Refusal to do work – Rewards can motivate students who are reluctant to engage in class activities or complete their work, enabling a more positive attitude towards learning and participation.
+- Refusal to do work: Some students are reluctant to participate in class activities or complete assignments.
+Even if you see a slight improvement, reward such students.
+This will enable a more positive mindset towards learning and active participation in classroom activities.

-Why is it important to have a class point system?
+Why is it important to have a classroom reward system?

 A class point system is a powerful tool for motivating students and encouraging positive behaviour in the classroom.
 By providing external validation through rewards, this system keeps students engaged and committed to their learning goals.
 Here’s why adopting a class point system is beneficial: